Unity-Technologies/ml-agents/docs/Using-Docker.md

            --mount type=bind,source="$(pwd)"/unity-volume,target=/unity-volume \
            <image-name>:latest <environment-name> \
            --docker-target-name=unity-volume \
+           --train \
-           --train --run-id=<run-id>
+           --run-id=<run-id>
 ```

 Notes on argument values:
 - `<container-name>` is used to identify the container (in case you want to interrupt and terminate it).
-This is optional and Docker will set a random string if this is not set. _Note that this must be unique for every run of a Docker Image_
+This is optional and Docker will generate a random name if this is not set. _Note that this must be unique for every run of a Docker image._
 - `<image-name>` and `<environment-name>`: References the image and environment names, respectively.
 - `source`: Reference to the path in your host OS where you will store the Unity executable.
 - `target`: Tells Docker to mount the `source` path as a disk with this name.